Study of Local Water Resources Quality

 Sites Description

 For this laboratory report, a field water sample collection was organized along several river valleys in Hong Kong.
 Most of the river basins used are of fundamental importance for local urban settlements.
 For instance, the Lam Tsuen River, from which two samples were taken at a distance of about 700 meters, feeds the Tai Po River and eventually flows into Tolo Harbour.
-Other sample sources were localized to the west and included natural water channels and the Kam Tin River, as shown in Fig. 1 and Appendix A. The choice of specific locations is due to their proximity to urban industrial sites or, conversely, to their distance from agglomerations towards natural zones.
+Other sample sources were localized to the west and included natural water channels and the Kam Tin River, as shown in Fig. 1 and Table 4.
+The choice of specific locations is due to their proximity to urban industrial sites or, conversely, to their distance from agglomerations towards natural zones.

 Geographic location of water sample collection points